Mr Richard Senior

 1. Behaved inappropriately towards Colleague A in that you:

-b) mentioned having a foursome with Colleague A and her ex-partner on one or more occasions;
+b) Mentioned having a foursome with Colleague A and her ex-partner on one or more occasion;

 2. Behaved inappropriately towards Colleague B in that you:

-c) said words to the effect of, “just watching arse go by”, when Colleague B walked past.
+c) Said words to the effect of, "just watching **** go by", when Colleague B walked passed;

 5. Did not respond to emergencies appropriately on a number of occasions in that you: